Where are they now? Liverpool’s 16 youngest debutants of the PL era

 Sepp van den Berg

-The joint-most recent debutant, Van den Berg joined Liverpool from PEC Zwolle over the summer in a deal worth a potential £4.4million.
+Van den Berg joined Liverpool from Dutch side PEC Zwolle in 2019 in a deal worth a potential £4.4million.

-Despite being just 17, Ven den Berg already had 22 Eredivisie appearances to his name, and the defender made his Liverpool debut in the League Cup clash with MK Dons earlier this season.
+Despite being just 17 at the time, Van den Berg already had 22 Eredivisie appearances to his name, and the defender made his Liverpool debut in the League Cup clash with MK Dons in September 2019.

 One of only two players on this list to make his Liverpool bow in the 90s, you have to go back to the very first Premier League season for when Charnock became the youngest Reds player to appear in European competition after playing in a Cup Winners’ Cup tie against Apollon Limassol.